Our 2-form entry school sits in the heart of the community surrounding South Park Gardens. We are proud of our close links with Holy Trinity Church.

 At Holy Trinity, we welcome and encourage active interest and participation in children’s education and the life of the school.
 We believe that working together with parents/carers and the wider community provides the best support for our children.

 We hope that you will find all the information that you will need to help you here.
-If you do need any further information, please email email@example.com
+If you do need any further information, or would like to arrange a visit to our school, please email firstname.lastname@example.org

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.